No Win No Fee Compensation Claims Guide Help And Free Advice

 - General damages for which a third party could be liable as a result of the accident – the is a broad category, which covers many of the less tangible effects of an injury.
 This can include damages sought due to the physical pain caused by the injury, and also the emotional stress and trauma caused by the injury.

-- Loss of income as a result of an injury – when an accident causes a personal injury which has long-term effects upon a person’s ability to earn income, then a compensation claim can be made.
+- Loss of earnings as a result of an injury – when an accident causes a personal injury which has long-term effects upon a person’s ability to earn income, then a compensation claim can be made.
 This can cover both loss of earnings through not being able to perform their job of work, and also the loss of earnings due to not being able to operate their business.

 These are the basic categories that will make up a total claim for personal injury compensation.
 Each case is entirely unique, and we can assist victims of an injury in deciding exactly what they could be entitled to claim, and the best way of going about it.